Boundaries Education

 In 2019 the Region 9 Bishops committed to do this work together in accompaniment with each other through the Region 9 Bishop’s Agreement.
 The Region 9 Bishops recently reaffirmed this commitment to accompany one another for the benefit of the leaders of the church, for those we minister to and with, and for all of our communities.
 All rostered ministers and synod authorized ministers are required to participate annually.

-Information on educational opportunities for 2025 will be coming soon.
+December 17, 2025 Update: If you have not completed your basic boundary training for 2025 and submitted your certificate, please contact Lenae Osmondson (osmondson@vasynod.org) immediately for information on how to fulfill this requirement.
 If you are retired and not serving or if you have completed boundaries education with another organization, please click here.

 Required Boundaries Education for Virginia Synod Rostered Ministers